artlevane/conney-blog-posts/Lock in on the Essentials of Your Lockout_Tagout Program.md

   * Pin-In Lockouts fit over the prongs (pins) of a plug when it is unplugged.
 The device covers the prongs and prevents them from being inserted back into an outlet.
   * Pin-Out Lockouts lock out the socket or outlet itself, preventing any plug from being inserted.
 * Switch Lockouts are used to lock switches in the "off" position, preventing the switch from being flipped.
-* Electrical Panel Lockouts secure entire electrical panels to prevent unauthorized access.<br>
+* Electrical Panel Lockouts secure entire electrical panels to prevent unauthorized access.<br><br>

 ### Cable Lockouts

 Cable Lockouts consist of a long, flexible cable that can be threaded through multiple lockout points.
 The cable is typically made of steel and coated with a durable plastic or vinyl to resist cutting and wear.
 Cable lockouts can secure multiple energy isolation points or devices that are not easily locked out with other lockout/tagout products.

 * Standard Cable Lockouts use a steel cable coated in plastic, with an adjustable locking mechanism.
-* Retractable Cable Lockouts features a retractable cable for easy storage and deployment.<br>
+* Retractable Cable Lockouts features a retractable cable for easy storage and deployment.<br><br>

 ### Lockout Stations and Kits